Questions about this event?

 Is the showcase competitive?

 The showcase is inclusive.
-An application may be declined if the project is not an appropriate fit for the showcase, but we aim to accept as many applications as possible to provide each student the opportunity to share their work.
+A submission may be declined if the project is not an appropriate fit for the showcase, but we aim to accept as many presentations as possible to provide each student the opportunity to share their work.
 The event offers an opportunity for students to come together to share and discuss their research with others in a supportive and respectful environment.

-May I present a project with my friends?
+May I present a project with other students?

-Yes, you may submit multiple applications, but each must be for a unique project, the same project cannot be presented multiple times.
-An effort will be made to arrange the schedule so that you can make more than one presentation, but it is possible that only one of your presentation abstracts submitted will be accepted.
-Preference will be given to students making only one presentation if the abstracts are judged equally meritorious.
+Yes, you may submit multiple forms, but each must be for a unique project, the same project cannot be presented multiple times.
+An effort will be made to arrange the schedule so that you can make more than one presentation.

-How will I know if my application was accepted, and I qualify to present at the Learning @ Luther Showcase?
+How will I know if my presentation was accepted, and I qualify to present at the Learning @ Luther Showcase?

-Your application will be read by the committee.
-You will be contacted directly if there are questions or minor edits are necessary.
+You can login through Symposium to view the status of your presentation at any time.
+Your application will be read by the committee and you will be contacted directly if there are questions or edits to your submission are necessary.

 How do I print a poster to display at the poster session?